 Plantar fasciitis may be a painful condition, but it can be treated effectively through traditional physiotherapy and adjunctive technologies such as Extracorporeal Shockwave Therapy.
 Before we get too ahead of ourselves in the treatment of this common musculoskeletal condition caused by an “inflamed” plantar fascia ligament, let’s look at some of the root causes of heel pain.

 What Causes Plantar Fasciitis?

 Plantar fasciitis is commonly referred to as “chronic inflammation.”
 However, this is misleading.
-The reality is that the pain is caused by collagen degeneration at medial calcaneal tubercle – the half bone closest to the heel – which is why you experience dull or sharp pain in the heel.
-Rather than inflammatory cells typically seen in acute tendinopathies, fibroblast cells responsible for collagen degenerates through overload, strain and repetitive impact that creates the microtears.
+The reality is that the pain is caused by collagen degeneration at the medial calcaneal tubercle – the half-bone closest to the heel – which is why you experience dull or sharp pain in the heel.
+Rather than inflammatory cells (typically seen in acute tendinopathies), fibroblast cells responsible for collagen degenerate through overload, strain, and the repetitive impact that creates the microtears.

 Some common conditions and issues that can lead to plantar fasciitis include: